artem-istranin/system-design-sandbox/sixt/SIXT.md

 1. Following our design considerations so far, we consider ingesting data from User Sessions DB for training and inference (also for inference because of the lagging features).
 We can trigger re-training model automatically every time when there is new data available.
-For I suggest implementing MLOps pipelines using ZenML (e.g., with Kubernetes orchestrator), with MLflow for experiments tracking and Apache Spark for efficient batch processing of large datasets during preprocessing and feature engineering.
+I suggest implementing MLOps pipelines using ZenML (e.g., with Kubernetes orchestrator), with MLflow for experiments tracking and Apache Spark for efficient batch processing of large datasets during preprocessing and feature engineering.
-2. We deploy model into the production used by Price Estimation Service.
+2. We deploy model into the production for Price Estimation Service.
 Based on our design, AI model inference pipeline must be able to access user sessions data from yesterday in order to calculate lagging features.
 3. We will re-evaluate models daily as we get data from the last 24 hours.
 So, we can detect model performance degradation based on re-evaluation results.
 We automate monitoring with ZenML pipeline.